Working Out with a Broken Foot: It's Totally Possible!

 For arms and shoulders: bicep curl-shoulder press combo, triceps extensions and dips, front and side dumbbell raises on one leg or seated

 Just as important as all of the above is STRETCHING.
 Every day, perform overall body stretches for 10 minutes before you get out of bed in the morning, and stretch in the bed for 10 minutes before you go to sleep.
 Stretching promotes blood flow and healing.
 It also feels really good!
 See some stretching tutorials here.
+If you would like to optimize your stretching routine, consider hiring a personal trainer from our team.

 Check out this happy text from one of our nutrition clients!